XLI, No. 11

 The Provost clarified her reason for being distressed over the tenure and promotion survey.
 She indicated that she is distressed over issues raised in the survey.
 She indicated that her concern is that the answers to the survey will lead to a bill on promotion and tenure that will not go anywhere.
 She indicated that she feels there are needed changes in the promotion and tenure process for initial tenure and promotion to associate professor and does not want to see the requested change put off another year.

-Senator Reinheimer distributed a bill for the Senators to consider titled, “Resolution of Conflicts Regarding Staffing of Upper-Division University Studies Courses”.
+Senator Reinheimer distributed a bill for the Senators to consider titled, “Resolution of Conflicts Regarding Staffing of Upper-Division General Education Courses”.
 He explained that the faculty turn-over can shift academic specialties within and across departments.
 Such shifts can result in a qualified instructor for a UI or IU course to be hired into a department that did not develop that UI or IU course.
 This and similar situations have given rise to conflicts regarding the staffing of particular UI or IU classes.
 Southeast Missouri State University does not currently have a policy that defines a resolution process for such conflicts.
 This bill defines a resolution process.
 The bill will be voted on by the Faculty Senate March 28th.

 Senator Reinheimer distributed a bill for the Senators to consider titled, “Temporarily Out of Class Status”.
 He indicated that the purpose for the bill is that student retention is a critical issue for Southeast Missouri State University.
 Substantial personal emergencies can have negative effects on a student's academic progress, providing a barrier to retention.
 Southeast Missouri State University does not currently have a centralized process to help students meet academic obligations during such emergencies.
 This bill will enact a policy for such circumstances.
 This bill will also be voted on by the Faculty Senate March 28th.